5 Weird Portraits from Kunsthistorisches Museum in Vienna

-The prince Gundakar took part in the equestrian ballet, one of the elaborate festivities held at the Viennese court to mark the marriage of Emperor Leopold I and the Spanish infanta Margarita Teresa (that famous one from Velasquez portraits) in Vienna in 1667.
+The prince Gundakar took part in the equestrian ballet, one of the elaborate festivities held at the Viennese court to mark the marriage of Emperor Leopold I and the Spanish infanta Margarita Teresa (that famous one from Velázquez portraits) in Vienna in 1667.
 I really wonder how on earth this poor horse endured all these decorative elements – they seem to be heavy!

-Legend has it that those men on the portrait are Archduke Ferdinand’s court giant, Bartlmä Bon and the court dwarf, Thomele.
+Legend has it that the men in this portrait are Archduke Ferdinand’s court giant, Bartlmä Bon, and court dwarf, Thomele.
 The Habsburg court was famous of its love of curiosities and interest in weird discoveries.
 Both sitters often played their part in court festivities and pageants.
-But why the dwarf look like a child - I have no idea.
+But why the dwarf looks like a child, I have no idea.

 Duke John the Fearless was the ruler of a territory that, at the time, was regarded as the most powerful of Western Europe.
 He was murdered in 1419 on the bridge at Montereau during a parley with the French dauphin (the future Charles VII of France), by Tanneguy du Chastel and Jean Louvet, the dauphin’s close counsellors.
 Sounds a bit like Games of Thrones doesn’t it?
 Still, we published this portrait here because of Duke’s famous long nose.

-Frederick III, called the Peaceful, was Holy Roman Emperor from 1452 until his death, the first emperor of the House of Habsburg.
+Frederick III, called the Peaceful, was Holy Roman Emperor from 1452 until his death, and the first emperor of the House of Habsburg.
 During his reign, Frederick concentrated on re-uniting the Habsburg “hereditary lands” of Austria and took a lesser interest in Imperial affairs.
 Nevertheless, by his dynastic entitlement to Hungary as well as by the Burgundian inheritance, he laid the foundations for the later Habsburg Empire.
 Mocked as “Arch-Sleepyhead of the Holy Roman Empire” during his lifetime, he is today increasingly seen as an efficient ruler.